|

 get moving!"

-kneel before we lift and stare into his ashen grey face ...
+I kneel before we lift and stare into his ashen grey

-bluish lips and gaping mouth, I know this man, his laugh,
+face ... bluish lips and gaping mouth, I know this

-down his pale and familiar face it pools in half closed eyes
+running down his pale and familiar face it pools in

-of a medic ... and there ... in that instant of time, find
+... and there ... in that instant of time, find the

-that stood beside us and now, like all who have served, and
+one that stood beside us and now, like all who have

 "The Silent